Causal model: Queries

 Queries are questions asked based on a specific model.
 They are generally answered via performing experiments (interventions).
 Interventions take the form of fixing the value of one variable in a model and observing the result.
 Mathematically, such queries take the form (from the example):

 where the do operator indicates that the experiment explicitly modified the price of toothpaste.
 Graphically, this blocks any causal factors that would otherwise affect that variable.
 Diagramatically, this erases all causal arrows pointing at the experimental variable.

 More complex queries are possible, in which the do operator is applied (the value is fixed) to multiple variables.

+Interventional distribution

 Do calculus

 The do calculus is the set of manipulations that are available to transform one expression into another, with the general goal of transforming expressions that contain the do operator into expressions that do not.
 Expressions that do not include the do operator can be estimated from observational data alone, without the need for an experimental intervention, which might be expensive, lengthy or even unethical (e.g., asking subjects to take up smoking).
 The set of rules is complete (it can be used to derive every true statement in this system).
 An algorithm can determine whether, for a given model, a solution is computable in polynomial time.